 If creditors keep contacting you after filing for bankruptcy, you should:

-You should never hesitate to contact a bankruptcy attorney if creditors or debt collectors are harassing you after filing for bankruptcy.
-At Shrader Law, PLLC, we are always ready to defend debtors who face unlawful harassment by creditors.
-No one deserves to be harassed by creditors after filing for bankruptcy.
+You should never hesitate to contact an attorney if creditors or debt collectors are harassing you after filing for bankruptcy.
+At Shrader Law, PLLC, we believe that no person deserves to be harassed by creditors or debt collectors after filing for bankruptcy.

 Posted in Uncategorized

 ADDRESS : 612 W Bay St, Tampa, FL 33606